FBI Honorary Medals: The FBI Shield of Bravery

 Shields of Bravery were awarded to Special Agent Ronald C. Eowan, Regional Security Officer Earl Miller of the State Department, and former Special Agent Paul Myers.
 They spent nearly four years in Indonesia under primitive conditions orchestrating a "highly complex ruse" that led to the arrests of 12 terrorists and the disruption of their network.

 The FBI Medal of Valor

 Special Agent Robert Merta was grazed by a bullet when he tackled a fugitive prison escapee who had drawn his gun on Merta and three other agents when they tried to arrest him.
 Merta received the Medal of Valor for risking his life to protect his fellow agents.

-Special Agent Edmundo Mireles Jr. earned the Medal by ending the Miami Shootout April 11, 1986.
+Special Agent Edmundo Mireles Jr. earned the Medal by ending the April 11, 1986 Miami Shootout.
 Despite being severely wounded by rifle fire, Mireles was able to engage the suspects, killing them.
 Mireles was the first one to receive the Medal of Valor in 1986.